 SENSATIONAL MUSIC OF THE BIG BAND YEARS - Joy's live concert at the piano features musical highlights from the orchestras, vocalists, and themes of the Swing Era.
 Hear songs from the repertoires of Duke Ellington, Glenn Miller, Peggy Lee, the Dorsey Brothers, Artie Shaw, Louis Armstrong, Ella Fitzgerald, Mel Tormé, Frank Sinatra, Doris Day, Rosemary Clooney, Guy Lombardo, Sarah Vaughan & more along with stories of how the music was created and recorded, the orchestras, performers, and songwriters as you listen to unforgettable melodies and lyrics of this sensational era in American popular music.
 Up to 3 hour concert

 SHALL WE DANCE: MUSICALS OF THE 1950's The 1950s brought new sophistication to musical theatre.
 Strong books heightened with words and music by Rodgers & Hammerstein, Lerner & Loewe, Loesser, Frank Loesser, Leonard Bernstein, Stephen Sondheim, Jule Styne, Meredith Willson and Adler & Ross and others gave new focus to the theatre.
-One hour, 1.5 hour or 2 hour concert.
+Concert up to 2 hours.

 SHIRAT HANEFESH: THE JEWISH SPIRIT IN SONG - Centuries of Jewish music and history come to life through stories and songs of the Diaspora and Israel.
 Folk and liturgical Hebrew, Chassidic, Yiddish, and popular Jewish songs will bring new insight into Jewish faith, prayer, and experience.
-One to Three hour concert
+Concert up to 3 hours.

 A SIXTIES SPECTACULAR!! - It was the decade of Bye Bye Birdie, Burt Bacharach, The Beatles, The Beach Boys, and The Byrds.
 Of The Twist, The Frug, The Locomotion, The Boogaloo, The Shingaling, The Jerk, The Chicken, The Monkey, The Penguin, and the Mashed Potato.
 It was the era of Motown, Mercer, McKuen, Mancini, and Man of La Mancha.
 Of Hippies and Hair.
 From Doo-Wop to Dylan, from Peter Paul & Mary to Petula Clark, from the Stones to Sinatra, Sam Cooke, Sly Stone, Sonny & Cher, and Simon & Garfunkel, it was a powerful, transformative moment in American and world history.
 This decade launched the songwriting careers of Carole King, Neil Diamond, Bobby Russell, Jimmy Webb, Kris Kristofferson, and James Taylor and made Broadway icons of Cy Coleman, Jerry Herman, Sheldon Harnick, Jerry Bock, Anthony Newley, and Stephen Sondheim.
 Relive this amazing decade year by year, both in history and in music, through a sixties symphoony of song from Joy at the piano.
 Concert up to 4 hours.

 SONGS OF OUR SISTERS: The Woman in Music Through story and song, discover the music by and about women and their unique personal spiritual and life experiences.
 From folk, popular, Broadway, film, liturgical, and world genres, hear poignant, fun, and refreshing songs from the woman's perspective.
-One hour, 1.5 hour or 2 hour concert.
+Concert up to 4 hours.

 SONGS OF OUR SISTERS: The Woman in Jewish Music Through story and song, discover the music by and about women of Judaism and their personal spiritual and life experiences.
 From Debbie Friedman to Molly Picon to Naomi Shemer, traditional and contemporary liturgical and folk music by a new generation of women songwriters, performers, and cantors.
 A poignant, fun, and refreshing experience of new Jewish music from the unique perspective of the Jewish woman.
-One hour, 1.5 hour or 2 hour concert.
+Concert up to 3 hours.
 Click to download a Sample flyer for this program.

 SONGS OF ZION AND THE MODERN STATE OF ISRAEL: 1880 TO PRESENT - This lecture/live music course at the piano featuring history, songs, and stories from the settlers and European societies making aliyah to Israel from the first wave of immigration in the 1880's through the Sixth Aliyah of the 1940's, the years of early Israeli statehood, the Six Day War, and other transformative events in Israeli history to the present.
 Concert/class series up to 6 hours